Capturing Car Trails

 In the photo above, I wanted to try something different with one of my students who was in an after dark class in Los Angeles with me.
 We went to downtown LA after a Laker game let out so that there would be a ton of cars going both ways.
 I wanted to create a Star Wars warp speed effect and try something that I had never done before.
 Delkin gave me a new suction cup system for cameras and I decided to attach the camera and my Canon superwide 14mm to the suction cup and place it in front of my sunroof outside my car with a cable release hanging next to the steering wheel.

 I could trigger the shutter while driving as my friend held on tightly to my camera strap in case the camera decided to fall off my car.
-I took a guess on the that speed I should have be driving at around 10mph, and the shutter speed of my camera, which I set at five seconds, and I was pleasantly surprised with the image above.
+I took a guess on the speed that I should have be driving at around 10mph, and the shutter speed of my camera, which I set at five seconds, and I was pleasantly surprised with the image above.

 I don’t usually photograph while I’m driving, but I wanted to try something different and I love thinking outside of the box.